mponce0/Visualize.CRAN.Downloads/README.md

 ## Applications
 One useful application this package offers is the chance to automatically generate figures reporting the statistics of your favorite package.
-For such, you can create a `cron` job using the following script.
+For such, you can create a `cron` job using the following Rscript.

 ```
 # load library
 library(Visualize.CRAN.Downloads)

 # query fav. package
+# this will generate the PDF static and HTML interactive plot, with the default one-year time window
 processPckg("ehelp")
 ```

-The your `cron` script would be something like,
+Then your `cron` script would be something like,

 ```
 0 5 * * * Rscript /home/username/scripts/queryScript.R